CaptainCodeman/poly-poly/README.md

 patched the browser features before our elements try to use them.
 So how do we make them wait if they have to?

+In some ways, this is more of a challenge with Polymer and WebComponents because they are so "native".
+With many othewr frameworks there is a much clearer point where the app is loaded and initialized.
+But if you have native support for WebComponents - well, they start as soon as the link causes them to be loaded.

+So I tried to come up with a solution ...

 The implementation I have come up with has two parts to it.
 The polyfill loading itself is done in the [polyfills.js](./polyfills.js) which contains the WebComponents polyfill loading that we are familiar with as well as whatever additional polyfills are needed via feature detection